Robertbolt97/Claw-with-OT-2/Calibration.md

 The servo motor's operational range is defined by pulse width values in lines 103 and 104, spanning from 1230 to 1279.
 With a step increment of 7 (specified in line 106), this translates to a total pulse width variation of 49, resulting in 7 discrete movement steps.
 The pulse width is progressively increased, driving the gripping claw to its fully open position, which is then mechanically limited by a stopper.

    ![Pulse width measurements](Pi_zero_wh_code/Images/PWM.jpg)

+   The same procedure is performed for all scripts used.